TransLunaa/translunaafirstrepository/README.txt

 Also i wanted to say this program is currently in early developement, so theres not much in it, sorry about that

-And one last thing i am not affiliated with wynncraft in any way, nor do i claim to be, this is only a project that uses the wynncraft public API to get information about territories
+And one last thing i am not affiliated with wynncraft in any way, nor do i claim to be, this is only a project that uses the wynncraft public API